 Teaching methods: Differentiated instruction.
 What is differentiated instruction?

 By design, it is student-centered, student-driven, and gives space for teachers to meet the needs of students in a variety of ways.
+PBL can allow for effective differentiation in assessment as well as daily management and instruction.
+PBL experts will tell you this, but I often hear teachers ask for real examples, specifics to help them contextualize what it "looks like" in the classroom.
 A Starter Kit For Differentiated Instruction.
 [Note: Some links below are Amazon Affiliate links.

 If you click these and make a purchase, I will receive a small commission at no extra cost to you.
 Thanks!]
 You have probably come to this article for one of two reasons: Either you want to start differentiating instruction in your classroom and don’t know where to start, or you already differentiate, but want to see if you’re missing anything.
 I have combed through tons of online resources on how to differentiate instruction, and have put together this collection of the clearest, most high-quality resources for learning how to differentiate in your classroom.
 Off we go, then!
 Lots of teachers think they are differentiating, when they really kind of aren’t. . , is the best one I’ve seen on the subject.
 6 Good Tools to Differentiate Instruction » Opening Paths.
 I wrote for Edutopia a six-part series that’s spanned two months.